KULeuven-MICAS/snax-gemm/README.md

 ## Directory structure
 ### chisel-gemm
 This directory contains the chisel src file and unit test of Gemm.
-We also need this `chisel-gemm` project to generate the system verilog file to be integrated into SNAX.
+We also need this `chisel-gemm` project to generate the SystemVerilog file to be integrated into SNAX.
 ### src
 This directory contains the SystemVerilog controller for connecting the Gemm to the SNAX core.
 ### tb
-This directory contains the testbench for the system verilog version of Gemm and a simple testbench for Accelerator with the Gemm.
+This directory contains the testbench for the SystemVerilog version of Gemm and a simple testbench for Accelerator with the Gemm.
 ### dv
 This directory contains the design verification utils for running the testbench for Gemm and the Accelerator.